-“Andrew was very, very thoughtful in deciding what he wants out of life and at the end of the day he said: ‘You know, what’s the point of transferring to a big state school just because they have a great swimming program when that would mean I would lose out on the opportunity to write a nationally competitive honors thesis in mathematics?
+“Andrew was very, very thoughtful in deciding what he wanted out of life and at the end of the day he said: ‘You know, what’s the point of transferring to a big state school just because they have a great swimming program when that would mean I would lose out on the opportunity to write a nationally competitive honors thesis in mathematics?
 That’s not worth it,’ ” Ono said.

 After spending the summer of 2015 training at the University of Texas at Austin, Wilson decided to leave Emory for the 2015-16 school year to train exclusively at the University for the Olympic trials.

 But, Wilson did not realize that the absence of the rigor of schoolwork perpetually looming behind him would affect his performance in the water.

 “He spent the first semester at Texas really just being a swimmer, and really struggled with that,” Howell said.
 “He realized that he needed a balanced approach to life — he needed that intellectual stimulation, and Ken Ono was really helpful with that.”